zaicodes/whack-a-mole/README.md

 ### Client Goals

-- The game should immediately engage first-time visitors through its colourful and cartoonish visuals, drawing them into the gameplay.
+- As a first time visitor, the game should immediately engage through its visuals, drawing me into the gameplay.

-- The game clearly communicate how to play the game through the instructions section.
-Users can close the instructions box using three methods: clicking the 'x' button located in the top-right corner, clicking anywhere outside the instruction box, or pressing the 'escape' key on the keyboard.
+- As a first time user, I'd like a game that is responsive to different devices and easy to navigate.

-- Players are presented with the choice of striking either a mole or a rabbit on the game-board.
-Whacking a mole rewards them with 10 points, while accidentally hitting a rabbit results in an immediate game over.
+- As a first time visitor, the game clearly communicate how to play it through the instructions section and be able to choose difficulty options.

-- Users have the ability to customise the auditory environment using the music button.
-They can effortlessly play or stop the background music according to their personal preference.
+- As a returning visitor, I want to be able to play different times and be able to monitor my performance and check my score.

-- Users want to be able to monitor their performance, by score presenting at the bottom of the screen.
-This feature encourages them to continually aim for better scores with each round.
+- As a frequent visitor, I have the ability to customise the auditory environment using the music button.
+I can also interact with the footer by either showing it or hiding it.

-- Moreover, players retain the autonomy to reset the game whenever they wish.
+- Moreover, as a frequent visitor, I want to retain the autonomy to reset the game whenever they wish.

 ## Design